Skip to main content

 ABOUT THE PROJECT

-The overall aim of the study is to obtain knowledge about organisation, implementation and quality of patient engagement at system and individual level of the health service.
+The overall goal of the study is to gain knowledge about the organization, implementation and quality of user participation at the system and individual levels in the health service.

-The few studies that have evaluated how the user committees work show
+The few studies that have evaluated how user committees work show

-- that there is great variation in the degree of patient engagement
+• that there is great variation in the degree of user participation

-- that user participation works better at an overall level than in a clinic
+• that user participation works better at a general level than in the clinic

-There is also a need to evaluate user participation at an individual level.
+There is also a need to evaluate user participation at the individual level.

-This is made possible in the field of rehabilitation with a new set of quality indicators (QI).
+This is made possible in the rehabilitation field with a new set of quality indicators.

-In the multi-centre study RehabNytte, this QI set will be used to evaluate perceived user involvement for approximately 2,000 patients with various diagnoses who have undergone rehabilitation at 17 rehabilitation institutions.
+In the multi-center study, RehabNytte, this set will be used to evaluate perceived user participation in around 2,000 patients with various diagnoses.
+These patients have been undergoing rehabilitation at 17 rehabilitation institutions.

 WHO CAN JOIN?

-Inclusion has been completed and no more participants are being recruited
+Inclusion is complete and no more participants are being recruited

-We will explore patient engagement at system and individual level by
+We explore user participation at the system and individual level by

-We will also look at how patients report that they are involved in the rehabilitation process.
+We will also look at how patients report being involved in rehabilitation processes.

 The results will have an impact on how we organize user participation in the health service in the future.

-The results of the study are expected to have an impact on how we organize user participation both at system and individual level in the health service, and will be able to highlight areas in need of improvement.
-The knowledge will thus help to strengthen user participation in all parts of the health service.
+The results of the study are expected to have an impact on how we organize user participation at both the system and individual levels in the health service, and will be able to highlight areas that need improvement.
+The knowledge will thus be able to contribute to strengthening user participation in all parts of the health service.

 Publications